-The principal functions of the Board of Directors include guiding the corporate strategy and directions of management, reviewing the budget and all business plans, approving all acquisitions and borrowings, monitoring the financial and non-financial performance of FSL Trust, putting in place all relevant internal controls and risk management processes, approval of all public announcements, the quarterly and full year announcements and financial statements, identifying key stakeholder groups and overseeing the management of FSL Trust.
+The principal functions of the Board include guiding the corporate strategy and directions of management, reviewing the budget and all business plans, approving all investments, divestments and borrowings, monitoring the financial and non-financial performance of FSL Trust, putting in place all relevant internal controls and risk management processes, approval of all public announcements, the quarterly and full year announcements and financial statements, identifying key stakeholder groups and overseeing the management of FSL Trust.

 The Board has delegated and outsourced the day-to-day operations to FSL Asset Management Pte.
-Ltd. which is now led by Roger Woods, the Acting Chief Executive Officer, following the cessation of Alan Hatton, as Director and Chief Executive Officer.
-The Board has also delegated specific functions to three sub-committees, the Audit and Risk, Nominating and Remuneration Committees.
-Certain key matters are reserved for the Board's approval, such as vessel acquisition and divestment, vessel leases and extensions, capital expenditure, SGX submissions, policies and procedures, and commitments on loan and credit facilities.
+Ltd. which is led by Roger Woods, the Chief Executive Officer.
+The Board has also delegated specific functions to three sub-committees, the Audit and Risk, Nominating and Remuneration Committees ("the Board Committees").
+Certain key matters are reserved for the Board's approval, such as vessel acquisition and sales, vessel leases and extensions, capital expenditure, SGX submissions, policies and procedures and commitments on loan and credit facilities.